coconut750750/pine/README.md

     #### Backend:
     Our backend uses Scotty as our web framework, and should automatically serve the generated index.html file

+4. If and when necessary, you can automatically generate Elm types from the Haskell src/Types.hs
+    1. run `stack ghci` to open the interpreter from the root directory
+    2. type `:load GenerateElmTypes.hs` to load the
+    2. type `generate` to run the loaded function.
+This will generate type files for Elm under "./frontend/src/GeneratedTypes"

 ## FAQ
 1. What is 'frontend/elm-stuff'
 The elm-stuff/ directory is made by Elm, and is similar to what a node\_modules/ directory is